felipegarcao/Portfolio-HTML5-CSS3/README.md

 + JavaScript ✔️

+✨function that already placed

++ menu with javascript function
++ animations with the button, title, my name

 ⚠️ things left to add

 + put more functions
 + test new animation models
 + try to host in a public domain
 + add introduction of future projects
++ make this page a responsive layout